nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 | Go to note reference #. | Gå tillbaka till notreferens #. | Gå til notereferans #. | Siirry viitteeseen #. | Ga naar nootreferentie #. | Gå til notereference #. | Aftur í tilvísun #. | Gehe zur Referenz #. |

 ## Additional valid markup
-In addition to the features documented above, the Nordic Guidelines recognise some additional markup constructions that are allowed in valid 2024-1 files.
+In addition to the features documented above, the Nordic Guidelines allow certain additional markup in valid 2025-1 files.

-Suppliers do not need to observe these unless specifically requested by Ordering Agencies, as they will mostly be used in post production at the Ordering Agencies.
+Suppliers do not need to observe these unless specifically requested by the Ordering Agency, as they will mostly be used in post-production at the Ordering Agencies.
 They are listed here primarily for documentational purposes.

-### Sentence markup
+### Sentence Markup
 Sentence markup using [^span^] and `@class="sentence"` is allowed.
 This is used in [=media overlay documents=] talking book production, as targets for SMIL references when providing sentence-level synchronised audio.

 <section class="appendix">